 The zero-waste movement is a lifestyle that encourages people to use all types of resources in a circular way, just like the natural world does.
 Therefore, the ultimate goal of this philosophy is to avoid resources to follow a linear route and end up as trash in the oceans or landfills.
 For this, people must refuse what they don’t need, reduce what they’re getting, reuse it and recycle or compost it.

-Linked with this lifestyle is also a minimalist way of living, where people are often invited to leave behind and refuse that they don’t need.
-The movement is also very well known by people taking their own bulks to shops to buy commodities such as chickpeas, rice or liquid soap.
+Linked with this lifestyle is also a minimalist way of living, where people are often invited to leave behind and refuse what they don’t need.
+The movement is also very well known by people taking their own bulks to shops to buy commodities such as chickpeas, rice, or liquid soap.
 The goal is clear: not to take any trash home.
 And so is the enemy: plastic.

 - What Is Staycation: Discover The Latest Trend In Sustainable Tourism